csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 development project, but it’s a vast oversimplification of the process.
 There are different definitions and states of <i>done</i>, for a start, and various people have different jobs <i>to do</i> at different stages of a sprint.
-My current setup has the following columns, which I will explain in more detail
+My current setup has the following columns, which I will explain in more detail:
-later:

 * Product backlog
 * Sprint backlog